 Since the goal of Version 3 Standards is semantic interoperability, the overriding principle for determining substantiveness will be whether a change damages the integrity of semantics or the validity of syntax.
 A primary Version 3 principle is the use of constraints as the delineation of correctness.
 The Version 3 specifications are model driven, so changes to any of the structural properties that would alter the constraints contained in the source models must be substantive changes.

-EEffect of Substantive Change
+Effect of Substantive Change

-GOM §14.08.04 stipulates that substantive change introduced as a result of comments received on a normative ballot will result in a subsequent normative ballot of the same content.
+HL7 ER §02.09.04 stipulates that substantive change introduced as a result of comments received on a normative ballot will result in a subsequent normative ballot of the same content.

-Definition of Substantive

-The ARB considers that a change to the standard is substantive if it would cause an interface sender or receiver to have its interface fail when a newly specified message was received or attempted to be sent.
-This is similar to, but more expansive than, the definition of backwards compatibility.
-In general, for backwards compatibility, a message receiver is expected to receive a new message and be able to ignore added material.
-On the one hand, if there is new material that needs to be parsed in order to process the message given its new definition, the change is substantial.
-On the other hand, if a change would create a backwards compatibility problem (as defined in Chapter 2), it is substantive by definition.

-The sub-sections below list changes that are considered to be substantive.
-For reference, a list of changes that would be considered non-substantive is provided as well.

 The Importance of Substantive Change

 Why is the distinction between substantive and non-substantive important?
 ANSI rules and HL7 process require that all substantive changes to normative material be balloted.